 This episode of NOW With Bill Moyers tells the story of Dominic MacSorely of the humanitarian aid agency Concern Worldwide.
 He was part of the battle to feed the starving people of Afghanistan and fight to make a difference in the rebuilding of a nation.
 In the second segment, former President Jimmy Carter and Bill Gates, Sr., head of the world’s largest foundation, join forces to throw a spotlight on Africa’s deepening AIDS crisis.
 And finally, a conversation with Supreme Court Justice Ruth Bader Ginsburg.
-You can access the original Web page for this program at the archived NOW With Bill Moyers website.

 DOMINIC MACSORLEY (ON PHONE): I’m off tomorrow morning — I get into Islamabad at 2:30 in the morning, followed by a ten-hour drive…

 WILLIAM BRANGHAM, NOW PRODUCER: Dominic MacSorley is leaving his home in Dublin, Ireland, bound for Afghanistan.
 He works for the Irish humanitarian aid group called Concern Worldwide.

 MACSORLEY: I’m not actually that used to packing for cold weather.
 You sort of get conditioned into thinking that all the problems of the world are associated with hot climates, but anyway, quite clearly, they’re not.